unt-libraries/solrbenchmark/README.md

 - **The document set you're going to test.**
     - Are you testing for an existing collection or a collection that doesn't exist yet?
 It's easier to model your test configuration after an existing collection; for a new collection, you'll have to do some guesswork.
     - How will you produce your test document set?
 With an existing collection, you can either use documents from the live document set or generate faked documents that emulate the live document set.
-With a new collection, you'll *have* to generate faked documents, obviously.
+With a new collection, clearly you'll *have* to generate faked documents.
         - Solrbenchmark assumes you will be generating faked documents — its tools are built around that use case.
 But, it could easily be adapted to use a pre-existing document set.
         - If you need to generate faked documents, you'll need to spend time setting up the code that will generate those documents.
 This process is somewhat involved.
 See [Setting Up Your Schema Faker](#setting-up-your-schema-faker) for more details.
     - How large do you need your test document set to be?
 Likely your test environment is a scaled-down version of your live environment.
 To get comparable tests, you'll want to scale your document set and your test environment similarly.
         - Memory usage is a particularly important consideration.
-        - If you're using documents from an actual document set, you'll want a sample that's representative of the whole set, in terms of document characteristics.
-What exactly that means and how you approach that depends on your document set and its characteristics!
-If your test document set will be 10% the size of your real document set, then perhaps taking every 10th document is a good enough approach.
+        - If you're using documents from your actual document set, you'll want a sample that's representative of the whole set, in terms of document characteristics.
+What exactly that means and how you approach that depends on your documents and their characteristics!
+If your test document set will be 10% the size of your real document set, then perhaps shuffling the documents and taking every 10th one is a good enough approach.
         - Do Solr requirements even scale linearly to document set size?
-This is a valid thing to test.
-You could create document sets of various sizes and test each against the same configurations to see how requirements scale.
+To test this, you could create document sets of various sizes and test each against the same configurations to see how requirements scale.
 - **The configurations you want to test.**
     - What will your baseline look like?
 It should be as close to your production configuration as possible.
 If you're testing a collection that isn't yet in production, or if you're using a scaled testing environment, then you'll have to make an educated guess about what a good middle-of-the-road configuration would look like for your collection.
     - What factors do you want to test?
 Brainstorm some variables you want to isolate and document some configurations that you want to test.
 Some good things to try to test include:
         - The amount of total OS memory available to Solr.
-(Running your test Solr instance in a VM or Docker container makes it easy to change this.)
+(Running your test Solr instance in a VM or Docker container makes this easy to change.)
         - The amount of Java heap memory available to the JVM.
         - Other JVM settings that affect heap usage, garbage collection, etc.
         - Document set size.
 How do your Solr requirements scale as your document set grows?